Fireworks Laws: Where to Buy Wedding Sparklers in Georgia

-Whether you live in Atlanta, Augusta, Columbus, or any other city in Georgia, breaking the local fireworks laws can ruin your wedding in a big hurry; even though they created The Girl Scouts, founded in Savannah by Juliette Gordon Low in 1912.
-Below we have list the current Georgia fireworks laws to help prevent any unwanted problems when using wedding sparklers on your big day.
+Whether you live in Atlanta or elsewhere in Georgia, ignorance of the local fireworks laws can be disastrous to your wedding; even though they created The Girl Scouts, founded in Savannah by Juliette Gordon Low in 1912.
+Below we have list the current Georgia fireworks laws to help prevent any unwanted problems when using fireworks on your big day.

-Permitted: Sparklers up to 100 grams each; fountains (items that say ‘Emits Showers of Sparks’ up to 200 grams total for multiple tube items or 75 grams for each individual tube; snakes, glow worms, snappers, party poppers.
+Sparklers up to 100 grams each; fountains (items that say ‘Emits Showers of Sparks’ up to 200 grams total for multiple tube items or 75 grams for each individual tube); snakes, glow worms, snappers, party poppers.

 Nickname: Peach State / Goober state/ Empire State of the South